AntonioKill98/CultivationControlProgram/README.md

 ## Future Updates

-- Improve the communication between Arduino and the system by generalizing both the Arduino sketch and the communication manager, making it suitable for all sensors or even eliminating the need for the communication manager altogether.
+	•	Enhance Communication Between Arduino and System: Generalize both the Arduino sketch and the communication manager, making it adaptable to any sensor or potentially eliminating the need for a dedicated communication manager altogether.
+Additionally, implement LoRa technology as the data transfer system between the Arduinos and a central data collection station.
-- Add more comments to the code and create helpful prompts when commands requiring arguments are invoked without them.
+	•	Collect External Temperature Data for Predictive Modeling: Gather external temperature data outside the greenhouses to enable comparisons and build a predictive model that estimates internal temperatures based on external conditions.
-- Add useful parameters inside the greenhouse, such as a tank fill sensor, an additional soil moisture sensor, and implement a method to control sprinklers.
+	•	Improve Code Readability and Usability: Add more comments throughout the code to improve readability and implement helpful prompts for commands that require arguments, enhancing the user experience.
-- Add a graphical user interface (GUI) to better visualize data, which will be essential as more parameters are introduced for management.
+	•	Expand Environmental Monitoring and Control Capabilities: Introduce additional parameters within the greenhouse, such as a tank fill sensor and an extra soil moisture sensor.
+Implement methods for automated control of sprinklers and ventilation units to enhance environmental management.